Shedding light on lesser-known and less common cancers

 • diarrhoea or constipation.

-The 5-year survival rate for the disease is low, at around 7.7%.
 If caught early, treatments can include chemotherapy, radiotherapy and surgery.
 Surgical removal of the tumour is usually preferred for patients who are otherwise healthy.

 If the cancer is in its later stages, treatments for relieving some of the symptoms are usually considered, along with any of the above treatments if possible.
 Surgeons may insert a stent if there’s a blockage in either the head or tail of the pancreas.